ffytanidis/qgis-dynamic-scripts/README.md

 ## 🔄 Auto Updates

-The plugin automatically checks for new versions using this repository.
+The plugin automatically checks for new scripts in json and loads from folder.
-You'll be notified when updates are available — no manual steps needed.
+You'll be notified when core plugin updates are available.

 ---